carolinegoulart/backend-aptitude-challenge/README.md

 - The REST API should be written in Java/Kotlin with Spring or C# with .NET Core.
 - Database is not necessary.

-**What will be evalueted:**
+**What will be evaluated:**
-- Code and solution's quality
+- The code and the quality of your solution.

-**The resources (on this repository) you should use:**
+**You must use the following resources to develop your solution:**
-- There is a [CSV from iTrain](iTrain.csv) and a [JSON from UberOnRails](uberOnRails.json), each one with a list of train trips scheduled by the company between 2021/02/10 and 2021/02/18.
+- There is a [CSV from iTrain](iTrain.csv) and a [JSON from UberOnRails](uberOnRails.json) file, each one containing a list of train trips scheduled by the company between 2021/02/10 and 2021/02/18.
 - A [JSON of the train stations](trainStations.json) available.
 - They are structured as follows: